ByteInternet/hypernode-vagrant/README.md

 And then manually sync your nginx config files to the hypernode vagrant box.

+### [hypernode] GuestAdditions versions on your host (X.X.XX) and guest (X.X.XX) do not match.

+This error appears when your VM GuestAdditions installed by virtualbox are older then the one used on the hypernode vagrant.
+To resolve this, upgrade your virtualbox to the latest version.

 ### The web pages don't change

 Varnish is enabled by default.
 To check if this is what is causing your pages to remain static try clearing the cache.